 - Use verbs in headings, meta tags, and body text.

-- Formulate long-tail keywords naturally and reader-friendly.
+- Formulate long-tail keywords naturally and in a reader-friendly way.

 - Use synonyms and related terms to create semantic depth.